-A Barewitness player since 2004, Jan Probst is a transplanted Hoosier, whose roots in the dramatic arts around the San Francisco Bay extend back to the 1970s, a rich time for independent theater.
+A Barewitness player since 2004, Jan Probst is a transplanted Midwesterner, whose roots in the dramatic arts extend back to the 1970s, a rich time for independent theater.
 Inspired by the rise of feminist theater, and active in the women’s martial arts movement, she was a founding member of The Whole Works Women’s Theater Collective and the performance troupe Streetwise: Women’s Martial Arts Theater.

 Jan also studied film theory at San Francisco State, and learned about video and film production from the good folks at Bay Area Video Coalition and Film Arts Foundation.
 Her first film was made from 16mm found footage, which she cut on a Steenbeck.

-Delighted to have found an exciting creative home with Barewitness, highlights include directing a road movie for the 48 Hour Film Project, and realizing her long-time dream of playing a detective in If the Shoe Fits.
+Delighted to have found an exciting creative home with the Barewitness Players, highlights include directing a road movie for the 48 Hour Film Project, and realizing her long-time dream of playing a detective in If the Shoe Fits.
 She is forever grateful to Stan Stone for entrusting her with the lead in his tender film Gone.

 If the Shoe Fits